Let’s face it: Google Keyword Planner search volume is flawed.

 When search volume is not an option, you can look at how much traffic the top results get.
 What I like about Growth Bar extension is that it shows you the traffic of ranking URLs right in the search results, but you can also use the web app to see how much traffic each URL gets.

 Just like Pinterest, eBay launched its own version of a product exploration platform.
 Where Pinterest Trends shines for health and adjacent topics, eBay explore is great for e-commerce-related data.

 The platform provides data for the US, Australia, UK, and Germany. eBay gives you the actual number of searches but limits the time range to the last 7 days or less.

-Besides that, eBay also gives you an idea how much a product is worth.
+Besides that, eBay also gives you an idea of how much a product is worth.

 On top of that, use the maps feature if geo areas are important to you in the slightest way.
 It contains a lot of interesting information that’s otherwise hard to get.

-And then, of course, there are related queries that can really help you in keyword research (just not at scale).
+And then, of course, related queries can really help you in keyword research (just not at scale).

-One of the most annoying things about Google Trends is that the data is not easy to export or measure at scale.
+One of the most annoying things about Google Trends is that the data is difficult to export or measure at scale.